-Dr. Sheidow’s research interests have focused broadly on the development, prevention, and treatment of adolescent psychopathology and juvenile delinquency from an ecological perspective, with concentrations in co-occurring disorders, effective dissemination of evidence-based practices, and advanced quantitative methods.
-Her work has included intervention development and evaluation projects, as well as dissemination and implementation research.
-She has been NIDA-funded since 2003 for her work developing and evaluating an ecological clinic-based treatment for youth diagnosed with comorbid substance use and mental health disorders.
-In addition, Dr. Sheidow has been involved with a variety of other treatment development, quantitative, and economic evaluation projects for federally-funded studies of evidence-based practices and has directed research on training therapists in youth substance abuse interventions.
+Dr. Sheidow’s research interests have focused broadly on the development, prevention, and treatment of adolescent and young adult psychopathology and delinquency from an ecological perspective, with concentrations in co-occurring disorders, effective dissemination of evidence-based practices, and advanced quantitative methods.
+Her work, funded primarily by NIDA and NIMH, has included intervention development and evaluation projects, as well as dissemination and implementation research.
+She is on the editorial boards of the Journal of Child and Adolescent Substance Abuse and the Journal of Behavioral Health Services Research, and has led programming for national conferences on adolescent substance abuse research.

 Davis, M., Sheidow, A. J., & McCart, M. R. (2015).
 Reducing recidivism and symptoms in emerging adults with serious mental health conditions and justice system involvement.
 Journal of Behavioral Health and Services Research, 42, 172-190.